-Join Chris Croft for an in-depth discussion in this video Deciding the level of granularity, part of Gantt Charts Explained.
+Join Chris Croft for an in-depth discussion in this video Deciding the level of granularity, part of Learning Gantt Charts.

 - Next I want to mention the concept…known as granularity, the degree to which…the tasks are broken down.…I've already mentioned it briefly…in the context of clarifying your plan…when you have tasks overlapping.…The right level of detail is particularly important…to consider if one task is larger than the rest.…Also, if you have too many tasks,…I would say more than 30 in your plan,…then you should use a sub-Gantt.…This is just a Gantt chart on a separate Excel sheet…which shows the detail of the tasks…within the one larger task.…